erich-m/drive/README.md

-# DRIVE LAB FASTEXPORT Project Version 1
+# DRIVE LAB FASTEXPORT Project Version 1 - Not Currently Maintained!!!

 ## Usage Details:
     This repo contains code and datasets for the University of Guelph DRiVE lab and integrations with SCANeR Studio.